LiferayCloud/client-extensions-deep-dive-devcon-2023/README.markdown

 ## Ticket cleanup with cron job (Extra credit)

 Now that we can create tickets, at some point, we need to clean them up.
 Let's create a cron job that will delete all tickets that are marked 'done' or 'duplicate'.
 To do this we will use a spring boot application that when executed, it will connect to DXP using the generated headless/REST API for ticket objects using another type of client extension `type: oAuthApplicationHeadlessServer`.
-This type of OAuth2 application is using the client credentials flow and is not associated with a user but a service account.
+This type of OAuth2 application is using the client credentials flow and is associated with a special account defined for this purpose (the current default uses the instance admin).
 One thing that we need to know is that client credential flow in OAuth2 require both a client_id and client_secret, so there will be some additional steps to perform in order to get this working locally.

 The `client-extensions/ticket-cleanup-cron` project's `client-extension.yaml` declares a client extension of `type: oAuth2ApplicationHeadlessServer` (see [OAuth2ApplicationHeadlessServer Client Extension](https://learn.liferay.com/w/dxp/building-applications/client-extensions/configuration-client-extensions/oauth-headless-server-yaml-configuration-reference)) which defines an OAuth2 Application using client credntials flow.